pnraj/Projects/README.md

 # Data Engineering Projects:

 ## Project Description
-This repository serves as a comprehensive collection of resources and code for the aspiring data engineer.
+This repository Contains collection of resources and code for the aspiring data engineer.
 It aims to provide a solid foundation and practical guidance for individuals interested in pursuing a career in the field of data engineering.

 <h3 align="left">PROJECTS</h3>